-1. too little of the precursor molecules
+1. Too little entering the pipeline: deficiency of the precursor molecules

-3. too much conversion of testosterone into the estrogen molecules estradiol and estrone
+3. Too much conversion of testosterone into the estrogen molecules estradiol and estrone

-4. too much breakdown of testosterone into DHT (di-hydroxy-testosterone.)
+4. Too much breakdown of testosterone into DHT (di-hydroxy-testosterone).

 Next I had to design a nutrition protocol to address this imbalance….